atulvarshneya/quantum-computing/qcircuit/README.md

 Note that in many gates the order is either explicit, e.g., in CX the arguments are explicitly (control, and target), or does not matter, e.g., in M the qubits will be measured irrespective of the order.
 But in some gates, such as QFT it very much *does* matter.

 ## Using Registers
-The use of Registers simplifies, and can help in generalizing the quantum circuit.
+The use of registers simplifies, and can help in generalizing the quantum circuit.
 When writing reusable subroutines the assignment of qubits for various uses, e.g., input, output, needs to be managed carefully across the subroutine and the other program.
 While this can be explictly done by passing lists of qubits for each use, and that can definitely serve the purpose very well, the use of registers makes it somewhat more streamlined.